AI4Green/solvent_flashcards/README.md

 python -m solvent_guide.add_solvent
 ```

 and following the prompts therein.
-If any information is not available, each prompt can be skipped by pressing enter.
+If the information is not available, each prompt can be skipped by pressing enter.

+Upon rerunning the Solvent Guide, the new solvent will be included.

 A summary of the information required is shown below.

 ___